hopae-official/Verifiable-Digital-Credentials/README.md

 ## Security and Privacy 🛡️

-VDCs are built with Zero Trust Architecture, Security by Design, and Privacy by Design principles at their core.
+VDCs are built with Security by Design, and Privacy by Design principles at their core.
 We prioritize safeguarding sensitive user data and upholding privacy.

 - 🔑 Secure Key and Data Management: We facilitate secure handling of sensitive key materials and data.
 The SDK is designed to easily integrate with platform-specific secure storage (like Secure Enclave, Keystore, or HSMs) to minimize key exposure risks and protect data at rest.
 - 📉 Data Minimization & Selective Disclosure: We fully support Selective Disclosure.
 This empowers users to share only the minimum necessary information required for any given verification, significantly reducing data exposure and enhancing user privacy.